 Amendments to the proposed MP are shown in the attached document below:

+Comments received from FR NMPG via email

+We don’t understand scenario 3.
+Does it mean that the account owner must answer before the Rights Distribution?

+If this is the case, French NMPG is against this proposal because we don’t see how to manage the messaging flow because it is said that we require an answer from the client “in order to receive the securities”.
+If we refer to the new securities coming from the associated EXRI event, it could work but in such a case, the description of the scenario should be reviewed because ‘securities’ is used both for the rights and the new securities.

 Action: All NMPGs to review and revert if they don’t agree with the new version.
 If no objections are raised prior to or during the next conference call, the MP will be approved and the item will be closed.

 Action 2 for GMP1 SG is still pending.